pulgamecanica/slidespeak-coding-challenge-2024/frontend/README.md

 ## Docker

-If you rather, you can choose to run the bun server on a docker contaiers
+If you rather, you can choose to run the bun server on a docker container

 ```bash
 docker compose up --build